FysNet-Fysiikan-koulutusverkosto/.github/profile/README.md

 - Each project is hosted in its own repository.
 - You can find instructions, materials, and ways to contribute in the individual repos.

+Currently only the project for developing course with working title "Machine Learning Applications in Physics" is managed within this GitHub organization.

 ## Contact

 Organization contacts can be found in the repositories or via the Issues section.